 - Greeting cards: $0.4 billion

-Industries that are connected to these activities can expect to have a pretty busy upcoming month!
-Grocers, party stores, and garden supply stores should have their retail shelving fully stocked with the most in-demand Halloween items.
+Industries that supply these products can expect to have a pretty busy month!
+Retailers should spend extra time ensuring their retail shelving is fully stocked with the most in-demand Halloween items.

-Maybe you aren’t necessarily known for your Halloween displays or merchandise, but you still want to jump on the bandwagon and take advantage of this lucrative holiday.
-Try some unique ways to get traffic through your door.
+If you aren’t necessarily known for your Halloween displays or merchandise, but you still want to jump on the bandwagon and take advantage of this lucrative holiday, take a look at these ideas to get traffic through your door:

-- Halloween-related advertisements such as “spooky good deals” are an easy way to show you are on board with the holiday, even if you don’t necessarily offer Halloween products.
+- Special Promotions: Halloween-related advertisements such as “spooky good deals” are an easy way to show you are on board with the holiday, even if you don’t offer Halloween products.

-- If you are able, sell some Halloween merchandise even if it’s not normally something you would offer.
-Even a little Halloween candy at your checkout display can contribute to sales.
+- Holiday Merchandise: If you're able to, sell some Halloween merchandise – even if it’s not something you normally would offer.
+A small Halloween candy display at checkout can contribute to impulse sales.